WHAT WE DO

 Natalie is the Chief Financial Officer of the California Society of CPA's and CalCPA Education Foundation, the nation's largest state CPA society.
 Prior CalCPA she was the Controller of the San Francisco Ballet Association and a non-profit audit manager in a regional CPA firm.
 Her experience in non-profits and love for circus arts made her a natural fit on the Circus Center Board.

 Prior to joining CalCPA as the CFO Natalie sat on the local Board of Directors, Women’s Leadership Forum committee, Not-for-Profit Conference committee and as chair of both the Peninsula/Silicon Valley and San Francisco Chapter Non-Profit Interest Committees.She also sits the Finance Committee of the San Francisco Wholesale Produce Market.
 Natalie holds a bachelor’s degree in accounting from San Jose State University, is a Certified Public Accountant and graduate of the Stanford University’s Emerging CFO Financial Leadership Program.

-Kristin Urquiza is a member of the board of directors and the chair of the development committee for the Circus Center.
-In this role, she helps lead the development of fundraising strategies to grow support for Circus.
+Kristin Urquiza is a member of the board of directors and the chair of the development committee for Circus Center.
+As such, she helps lead the development of fundraising strategies to grow support for Circus Center.

 She is a graduate of Yale University where she studied Art History.
 She lives under the fog in the Richmond district of San Francisco with her partner Christine who trains in Lyra at the Center.